Here's what our

 Dr. Cliff Ohmart

-Cliff is a Senior Scientist.
+Cliff works with SureHarvest as a Senior Consultant.
 He works with clients to design, develop, and implement sustainability performance management initiatives including the California Cherry Sustainability Program, California Almond Sustainability Program, BloomCheck™ certification for cut flower production, and initiatives in many other crops.
 All focused on adding value for grower participants.
 He was Principle Research Scientist for CSIRO Division of Forest Research for 14 years researching forest pest management problems, an IPM consultant for 7 years in orchard crops, and Sustainable Winegrowing Director at Lodi Winegrape Commission for 14 years developing a globally recognized sustainable winegrowing program.
-Cliff received a B.Sc. degree in forest biology from the SUNY College of Environmental Science and Forestry and a Ph.D. in entomology from the University of California Berkeley.
+Cliff received a B.Sc. degree in forest biology from the SUNY College of Environmental Science and Forestry and a PhD in entomology from the University of California Berkeley.

 Dr. Heather Putnam